3 DOs and 3 DON’Ts of Blogging

 - If you want to use your blog as a marketing tool, title your blog posts in no uncertain terms.
 Most people will find them through search engines, so let the key words and phrases you want sending people your way be your guide for what to write about.

-- Think beyond the press release.
+- Think beyond the marketing campaign or press release.
 Rather than assemble the facts in hopes of inspiring journalists to tell your story, tell it yourself in an interesting, compelling way.
-Figure out how to tell it in a way that will appeal to your key audience.
+Figure out how to tell it in a way that will appeal to your target audience.